 Terry Bluett as Josiah Gitt

 Josiah Gitt was a dry goods merchant from Hanover, Pennsylvania who owned a farm in York County.
 He, along with other farmers throughout the region suffered greatly in June 1863 as passing soldiers took animals and other supplies from the surrounding countryside.
 Gitt and others later sued the federal government for the damages done to their properties.
-Lawsuits (of this sort seeking c=recompense for Civil Ear property damage) were filed well into the early 20th century.
-In December, Terry will talk about what a Victorian Christmas was like.
+Lawsuits (of this sort seeking recompense for Civil War Ear property damage) were filed well into the early 20th century.

-Kent Courtney is an entertainer, educators and living historian.
+Kent Courtney is an entertainer, educator and living historian.
 Mr. Courtney is a nationally recognized authority on the Civil War and railroad history.

 In Smoke and Fire News, Matt Merta said of Kent Courtney "For many years he has released tapes and CDs of period music that can be ranked as some of the best and most authentic interpretations… Courtney does strive for authenticity in his work and with Garryowen, he is probably the best at it today.